What Is Rogue Security Software: Complete 2024 Guide

 Defining characteristics of rogue security software include:

 Most anti-malware performs scans, alerts you of threats, and allows you to resolve these issues.
-Rogue anti-malware mimics this except, instead of addressing the problem, it demands a payment.
+Rogue anti-malware mimics this, except that instead of addressing the problem it demands a payment.

 Constant Alerts

 Rogue security software encourages the user to act by flooding their desktop with endless messages about supposed threats.
-In reality, the only malware you have is the app itself.
+In reality, the only malware you have is most likely the app itself.

 Requires Extra Payments